-The Central Bank shall pay interest to the banks on 15% of the total allocated bank reserve requirement on a weekly basis, at EONIA (Euro OverNight Index Average) rate minus 10 basis points annually, until the eighth day in a month for the previous month.
+The Central Bank shall pay interest to the banks on 7% of the total allocated bank reserve requirement on a monthly basis, until the eighth day in a month for the previous month, at EONIA (Euro OverNight Index Average) rate minus 10 basis points annually, provided that the rate could not be less than zero.

 The banks may use up to 50% of their reserve requirement deposits interest-free to maintain their daily liquidity, provided that they return the used amount on the same day.

 If the bank fails to return the used amount of reserve requirement on the same day and on the amount of the difference between the prescribed and less allocated reserve requirement stemming from the wrong calculation or it fails to allocate reserve requirement by the defined deadline, it shall pay remuneration as per rate established in the special Central Bank regulation.

 Calculated and allocated reserve requirement funds of the banks with the Central Bank as at 31 January 2014 amounted to EUR 195.9 million, out of which 36.8% was deposited in the reserve requirement account in the country, 39.3% in the CBM accounts abroad and 23.9% in the form of Government T-bills.

 The average amount of total deposits by banks amounted to EUR 2,095.5 million at end-January 2014, which was EUR 8.9 million less than the average amount of deposits at end-December 2013.
 Of overall deposits, sight deposits make 41.8% while time deposits make 58.2%.